keithbuhler/keithbuhler.github.io/_posts/2017-12-30-the-last-jedi-review-1.md

 Chris Terrio and JJ Abrams have to write a chapter to follow the Last Jedi (TLJ).
 Doing so is going to be almost impossible.
 I'll try to explain why later...
 But just think about it: What is it going to be about?

-Here's my bottom line review of The Last Jedi: the Rian Johnson hit his target in the bullseye.
+Here's my bottom line review of The Last Jedi:  Rian Johnson hit *a* target in the bullseye.

 That is, he accomplished exactly what he set out to do; he satisfied his own criterion.

+But was it the right target to aim for?

-The question (for audiences and critics) is whether he was aiming at the right target.
+The question (for audiences and critics) is whether he was aiming for the right thing.
 If you agree with his target, you'll love the movie; if not, you'll hate it.

 I've not read or heard many  reviews that were lukewarm.
 Either Johnson improved Star Wars or "ruined" Star Wars.